Jie (Jackie) Li

 Dr. Jie (Jackie) Li is a scientist and Professor at the University of Michigan.

 Career

-Jie (Jackie) Li received her MA in Geophysics from Harvard University in 1997.
-She continued her education at Harvard, completing her Ph.D. in Earth and Planetary Sciences in 1998.
-She is currently a Professor in Geochemistry and Mineral Physics at the University of Michigan.
-Li is engaged in wide-ranging research that includes carbon at high pressures and the origin and evolution of terrestrial plants, terrestrial-like moons and asteroids in the solar system.
-Recent research topics that she is engaged in are:
+Li received her MA in Geophysics in 1997 from Harvard University where she completed her Ph.D. in Earth and Planetary Sciences in 1998.
+She is a Professor in Geochemistry and Mineral Physics at the University of Michigan.
+Li's research includes carbon at high pressures and the origin and evolution of terrestrial plants, terrestrial-like moons and asteroids in the Solar System.
+Research topics that she is engaged in are: